BeeTillman/Stock-Tracker-React-Site/README.md

 ## Features

 - **Real-time Stock Data:** Get up-to-date stock prices and information.
-- **Watchlist:** Keep track of your favorite stocks in a personalized watchlist.
+- **Watchlist:** For simplicity sake (and reduction of calls to API), users can choose from 5 stocks to track.
-- **User-Friendly Interface:** Intuitive design for a seamless user experience.
+- **User-Friendly Interface:** A simple, 5 button interface makes it easy to navigate on RPi touch displays.

 ## Contributing